 - We’re having a bad day and just want that other person to feel the same as we feel;

 - We’re jealous.

-I believe we tend to condemn before we know the truth or facts about the other person and are quick to judge or form an opinion when we don’t know a person or his motives.
-We usually listen to what other people say and take sides, even if we don’t know the person they’re talking about.
+I believe we tend to condemn before we know the truth or facts and are quick to judge or form an opinion when we don’t know a person or his motives.
+We tend to listen to what other people say and take sides even if we don’t know the person they’re talking about.